 Get it in Writing!

-Whether they’re giving an estimate or a quote, ask for it in writing.
-This will help ensure a mutual understanding and will be helpful in resolving any potential disputes.
-All parties will benefit.
 You’ll experience the satisfaction of improving your home while making a smart investment.
 When it comes to real estate, you can’t go wrong by adding value to your property.

-You’ve likely heard that contractors mark up the price of materials.
-You may have been advised to buy them yourself.
-But consider this – since contractors are apt to buy their parts at a much lower rate, their markup is going to be very similar to that of retail.
-Unless you absolutely must count every penny, it may be best to free yourself the hassle of hardware trips.
+But consider this: Since contractors are apt to buy their parts at a much lower rate, their markup will be very similar to that of retail.
+Unless you absolutely must count every penny, it may be best to free yourself from the hassle of hardware trips.

-Contractors understand that customers change their minds.
-They don’t mind rolling with the punches as long as the bill gets paid.
 If you have a wealth of capital, your concerns should include how long the contractor can dedicate to your project uninterrupted.
 Don’t assume that they can continue the remodel indefinitely.

-Having everybody on the same page is invaluable.
-You’re less likely to disagree.
-You are guaranteed fewer unwanted surprises.
-But most importantly, it allows your remodel to be as pleasant as possible.
+Most importantly, it will make your remodel as pleasant as possible.
 And who doesn’t want that kind of peace of mind?